Dark Enlightenment: Accelerationism

-One of Land's goals with neoreactionarism is to drive accelerationism, viewing capitalism and technology as a way to destabilize existing systems and create radical change.
-Roger Burrows stated of Land's interpretation of Yarvin, "The Dark Enlightenment itself might be best thought of as the application of Land’s accelerationist framework to Moldbug’s neocameralism."
-Land views democratic and egalitarian policies as only slowing down acceleration and a technocapital singularity, stating "Beside the speed machine, or industrial capitalism, there is an ever more perfectly weighted decelerator [...] comically, the fabrication of this braking mechanism is proclaimed as progress.
+One of Land's goals with neoreactionarism is to drive accelerationism.
+Roger Burrows stated of Land's interpretation of Yarvin, "The Dark Enlightenment itself might be best thought of as the application of Land's accelerationist framework to Moldbug's neocameralism."
+Land views democratic and egalitarian policies as only slowing down acceleration and a technocapital singularity, stating "Beside the speed machine, or industrial capitalism, there is an ever more perfectly weighted decelerator ... comically, the fabrication of this braking mechanism is proclaimed as progress.
 It is the Great Work of the Left."
-Vincent Le states "If Land is attracted to Moldbug’s political system, it is because a neocameralist state would be free to pursue long-term technological innovation without the democratic politician’s need to appease short-sighted public opinion to be re-elected every few years."
+Vincent Le states "If Land is attracted to Moldbug's political system, it is because a neocameralist state would be free to pursue long-term technological innovation without the democratic politician's need to appease short-sighted public opinion to be re-elected every few years."

 Vox attributed such views to Land living in China's "techno-authoritarian political system" and his admiration for Deng Xiaoping and Singapore's Lee Kuan Yew.
 Land has referred to Lee as an "autocratic enabler of freedom", and Yarvin has also praised Lee.
 Yuk Hui considers sinofuturism to be a model for the movement's pursuit of technological progress which results from a perceived decline of the West.
 According to Hui, political fatigue leads people such as Land to look towards Asian cities such as Shanghai, Hong Kong, and Singapore as examples of "depoliticized techno-commercial utopia".
 China is viewed as smoothly importing Western science and technology while Western innovation is constantly limited by the progressivism of the Cathedral.
 Hui considers this to be "simply a detached observation of these places that projects onto them a common will to sacrifice politics for productivity".
 Land has advocated for accelerationists to support the neoreactionary movement, though many have distanced themselves from him in response to his views on race.